projectcalico/calico/docs/kubernetes/KubernetesIntegration.md

    The Calico network plugin looks for three environment variables.
 If one is not set, it will assume a default value.
 If you need to override the defaults, you must set these variables in the environment of the _kubelet_ process.

 * #####ETCD_AUTHORITY
-   By default, the Calico network plugin will assume that the ETCD Authority is located at `<MASTER_IP>:6666`.
+   By default, the Calico network plugin will assume that the etcd datastore is located at `<MASTER_IP>:6666`.
 Setting the `ETCD_AUTHORITY` variable in your environment will direct Calico to the correct IP if your cluster is set up differently.

 * #####CALICOCTL_PATH
    This plugin requires access to the `calicoctl` binary.
-If your binary is not located at `/usr/bin/calicoctl`, you can set the `CALICOCTL_PATH` environment variable to the correct path.
+If your binary is not located at `/usr/bin/calicoctl`, set the `CALICOCTL_PATH` environment variable to the correct path.

 * #####KUBE_API_ROOT
    The `KUBE_API_ROOT` environment variable specifies where the Kubernetes API resources are located, defaulting to the `<MASTER_IP>:8080/api/v1/`